-This section does not apply to cultural, environmental or heritage gifts.
+This section does not apply to cultural, environmental or heritage gifts, contributions to fund-raising events or political contributions.

-You can elect to spread your deduction over five years if it was a gift of property valued at more than \$5,000 by the Australian Valuation Office, or a gift of cash.
-The election is not available for donations and gifts to political parties and independent candidates and members.
+You can only elect to spread your deduction over five income years if it was a gift of property valued at more than \$5,000 by the Australian Valuation Office, or a donation of money.

-You do not need to fill in the election if you wish to claim the full deduction amount in the year of the donation.
+You do not need to fill in the election if you wish to claim the full deduction in the year of the donation.